zuoqiying/apache-ignite/modules/yardstick/README.txt

 ./bin/benchmark-run-all.sh config/benchmark-remote-sample.properties

-By default all the necessary files will be automatically uploaded from the host in which you run the command above to every other host in the exact same path.
+By default, all the necessary files will be automatically uploaded from the host in which you run the command above to every other host to the same path.
 If you prefer to do it manually set the AUTO_COPY variable in property file to `false`.

 The command above will benchmark the cache put operation for a distributed atomic cache.
 The results of the benchmark will be added to an auto-generated `output/results-{DATE-TIME}` directory.